e1miran/Now-Playing-Serato/README.md

   * The goal is to retrieve the new track info immediately as it's updated to the Serato website.
 However, too short of an interval could affect the website's performance.

 * __Notification Indicator__ - Selecting this option will show a system notification when new track info is detected.
-  * This is useful for verifying that the app is actually polling and retrieving data.
+  * This is useful for verifying that the app is polling and retrieving data.
-  * The track info will be displayed in the notification.
+  * The notification displays the track information after detection.

-* __File__ - This is the file to which the current track info is written.
+* __File__ - Name of the file where the app will write the track information.
 You can either pick a pre-existing file or the name of a new file.

-* __TXT Template__ - The [Jinja2 template](https://jinja.palletsprojects.com/en/2.11.x/templates/) file that will be used when the song has been updated.
+* __TXT Template__ - The [Jinja2 template](https://jinja.palletsprojects.com/en/2.11.x/templates/) file that will be used when the song updates.
 See [More on Template Files](#more-on-template-files) below.

-* __Write Delay__ - The amount of time, in seconds to delay writing the new track info once it's retrieved.
+* __Write Delay__ - The amount of time, in seconds, to delay writing the new track info once it's retrieved.
 If not populated, it will default to 0 seconds.
-  * A setting of zero will update the track info on screen immediately as a new track is detected.
-This may be too soon for some DJ's mixing style, so a delay can be added.
+  * A setting of zero will update the track info on-screen immediately as a new track is detected.
+This time value may be too soon for some DJ's mixing style.
+Increasing the write delay allows for much more tuning.

 * __HTTP Server Support__ - Enable a local HTTP server that can be used to fetch formatted song information.
 Enabling this option requires Now Playing to be restarted to take effect.

-* __Port__ - The port that the HTTP server will answer, both on localhost and any remote hosts that may query it.
-For security reasons, this port should be protected by a firewall to limit which hosts will be permitted to connect.
+* __Port__ - The HTTP server's TCP port.
+For security reasons, a firewall should protect this port to limit which hosts will be permitted to connect.

-* __HTML Template__ - The [Jinja2 template](https://jinja.palletsprojects.com/en/2.11.x/templates/) file that will be used when the song has been updated.
+* __HTML Template__ - The [Jinja2 template](https://jinja.palletsprojects.com/en/2.11.x/templates/) file that will be used when the song updates.
 See [More on Template Files](#more-on-template-files) below.

-* __Server Path__ - Directory to be used to store the web server index file that is created after processing the template.
-If this field is kept blank, the system temporary directory will be used.
+* __Server Path__ - Directory to store the webserver files.
+If
+the field is blank, the app will use a temporary directory.

 ### Local Mode

 ![Local Mode Settings](git-images/local.png?raw=true)

-Local Mode is used when the __Now Playing__ app is running on the same machine as Serato.
-Configure the Serato Library Path where Serato is located.
-This method is the recommended installation as much more information is available and __Now Playing__ is generally more reliablely correct.
+When Local Mode is active,  the __Now Playing__ app runs on the same machine as Serato.
+Configure the Serato Library Path to Serato's directory, usually `Music/_Serato_`.
+This method is the recommended installation as much more information is available and significantly improves __Now Playing__'s correctness.

 ### Remote Mode

 ![Remote Mode Settings](git-images/remote.png?raw=true)

-Remote mode can be used when the streaming PC is not the same as the PC on which Serato DJ is playing but the HTTP Server Mode cannot be used.
+Remote mode is useful when the streaming computer is not the same as the Serato DJ computer but the HTTP Server Mode cannot be used.

 1. In Serato, make sure you enable Live Playlists and start a new session.
 From the [Serato website](https://support.serato.com/hc/en-us/articles/228019568-Live-Playlists):

-    >"To enable the Live Playlists feature go to the Expansion Pack tab on the Setup screen and check the Enable Live Playlists option.
+    >"To enable the Live Playlists feature, go to the Expansion Pack tab on the Setup screen and check the Enable Live Playlists option.
 Once enabled, the Start Live Playlist button is now displayed in the History panel.
 Click this to start and stop your Live Playlist session."

 2. Once a new playlist session is started, Serato will automatically open your web browser to your Live Playlist. __IMPORTANT:__ You will need to select "Edit Details" on the Live Playlist webpage and change your playlist to "Public", or else the __Now Playing__ app will not be able to retrieve any song data.
 The webpage does not need to remain open.
 So you can close it once you ensure that the playlist has been made public.